 - And Jesus said to him, “Receive your sight; your faith has made you well.”
 (Luke 18:42)

-People do not get healed because of a lack of faith, which is tied to sin, which many people claim they have none, even though they are "covetous" in some way or they have "doubts" or they suffer some "self-righteousness" or they secretly "despise someone" or secretly "hate someone", just to mention a few little things that are sufficient for people not to be healed.
+People do not get healed because of a lack of faith, which is tied to sin—sin that many people claim they do not have.
+Yet they may be “covetous” in some way, harbor “doubts,” struggle with “self-righteousness,” or secretly “despise” or “hate” someone—just to mention a few seemingly small things that are sufficient to prevent healing.

-Love is not envious, arrogant, jealous, boastful, irritable, resentful, impatient, intolerant, rude, or self-insistent, just to name attitudes that prevent faith from being expressed.
-When we think about these attitudes and dispositions of the heart in relation to expressing faith, we can begin to perceive why people are ill and do not get healed through prayer.
+Love is not envious, arrogant, jealous, boastful, irritable, resentful, impatient, intolerant, rude, or self-insistent—just a few of the attitudes that prevent faith from being expressed.
+When we reflect on these attitudes and dispositions of the heart in relation to expressing faith, we can begin to perceive why people remain ill and do not receive healing through prayer.

-When reading what Jesus said, we learn that he healed according to a person's faith, or stated that because of their faith, people were made well, and their sins were forgiven.
-What needs to be understood, sin is the source of separation from God and the cause of illness.
+When reading what Jesus said, we learn that He healed according to a person's faith, or stated that because of their faith, they were made well and their sins were forgiven.
+What needs to be understood is that sin is the source of separation from God and the cause of illness.

-Not every sin is the same, and not every illness correlates to a particular sin and not another.
-What surprises many people is how upright, religious people, who are the stalwarts of a church, suffer from illnesses and are don't get healed when seeking prayer, yet carefree, unreliable people, who hardly attend church do seem to get healed when they attend seeking healing.
-Self-righteousness and forgiveness are often the reason for this discrepancy.
+Not every sin is the same, and not every illness corresponds to a specific sin.
+What surprises many is how upright, religious people—who are considered stalwarts of the church—suffer from illness and remain unhealed despite seeking prayer, while carefree, unreliable individuals who hardly attend church seem to receive healing when they do seek it.
+Self-righteousness and unforgiveness are often the reason for this discrepancy.

-When a person confesses they have sinned, this requires honesty.
-When another prays for the one confessing the sin, this requires goodwill.
+When a person confesses that they have sinned, this requires honesty.
+When another prays for the one confessing, this requires goodwill.

-The account of Abimelek taking (Abraham's wife and half sister) Sarah as his wife and God intervening by warning him that if he touches the her, he and his household will die, raises a number of questions about relationships.
-However, what is evident, faith plays an important role in the relationships between:
+The account of Abimelek taking Sarah (Abraham’s wife and half-sister) as his wife—and God intervening by warning him that if he touches her, he and his household will die—raises a number of questions about relationships.
+However, what is evident is that faith plays an important role in the relationships between:

 - Abimelek and Abraham,